-In the example deployment, i2 Analyze runs with the example security schema and matching Liberty security groups and users.
+In the example deployment, i2 Analyze runs with an example security schema and matching Liberty security groups and users.
 The example user has the following credentials:

-The example deployment uses the law-enforcement-schema.xml schema as the i2 Analyze schema with the associated law-enforcement-schema-charting-schemes.xml as the charting scheme.
+The example deployment uses the law-enforcement-schema.xml schema file as the i2 Analyze schema, with the associated law-enforcement-schema-charting-schemes.xml as the charting scheme.

-- 1. Create the configuration directory: - a) Navigate to the \toolkit\examples\configurations\information-store-daod-opal directory.
+1. Navigate to the \toolkit\examples\configurations\information-store-daod-opal directory.